Sequoia National Park

 Sequoia National Park is a national park of the United States in the southern Sierra Nevada east of Visalia, California.
 The park was established on September 25, 1890, and today protects 404,064 acre of forested mountainous terrain.
 Encompassing a vertical relief of nearly 13000 ft, the park contains the highest point in the contiguous United States, Mount Whitney, at 14505 ft above sea level.
 The park is south of, and contiguous with, Kings Canyon National Park; both parks are administered by the National Park Service together as Sequoia and Kings Canyon National Parks.
 UNESCO designated the areas as Sequoia-Kings Canyon Biosphere Reserve in 1976.

 The park is notable for its giant sequoia trees, including the General Sherman Tree, the largest tree on Earth by volume.
 The General Sherman Tree grows in the Giant Forest, which contains five of the ten largest trees in the world.
-The Giant Forest is connected by the Generals Highway to Kings Canyon National Park's General Grant Grove, home of the General Grant tree among other giant sequoias.
+The Giant Forest is connected by the Generals Highway to Kings Canyon National Park's General Grant Grove, home of the General Grant Tree among other giant sequoias.
 The park's giant sequoia forests are part of 202430 acre of old-growth forests shared by Sequoia and Kings Canyon National Parks.
-The parks preserve a landscape that was first cultivated by the Monache tribe, the southern Sierra Nevada before Euro-American settlement.
+The parks preserve a landscape that was the ancestral homelands of the Monache (Western Mono), the Tubatulabal, the Owens Valley Paiute, the Yokuts, and the Shoshone (Newe) tribes prior to Euro-American settlement.